Drone Laws in South Dakota

 2. Installs in any private place, without the consent of the person or persons entitled to privacy there, any device for observing, photographing, recording, amplifying, or broadcasting sounds or events in such place, or uses any such unauthorized installation;

 is guilty of a Class 1 misdemeanor.
-Subdivisions (2) and (3) do not apply to law enforcement officers, or to those acting under the direction of a law enforcement officer, while engaged in the performance of the officer’s lawful duties.
-These restrictions do not apply to a drone operator operating a drone for commercial or agricultural purposes pursuant to or in compliance with federal aviation administration regulations, authorizations, and exemptions nor do they apply to an emergency management worker operating a drone within the scope of the worker’s duties.
+Subdivisions (2) and (3) do not apply to law enforcement officers or those acting under the direction of a law enforcement officer while performing the officer’s lawful duties.
+These restrictions do not apply to a drone operator operating a drone for commercial or agricultural purposes pursuant to or in compliance with federal aviation administration regulations, authorizations, and exemptions, nor do they apply to an emergency management worker operating a drone within the scope of the worker’s duties.

 50-11-9.1. – Certain unmanned aircraft are exempt from registration.